CIRCUSOL: Solar power business models towards a circular economy in…

 The second paper, elaborated by partners at LUND , can be found in this link, and explains how the operational phase of the CIRCUSOL project will involve the development of products, processes and business models that significantly lower the negative impact on the environment, reduce waste and resource pressures and, rather, create a positive impact on society and environment.
 It focuses on the circular business model lens as a comprehensive way of addressing business innovation.
 Within this evolving circular economy operationalization phase, several tools, approaches and methods are emerging that could support circular business model innovation and seeks to create a comprehensive tool overview through a literature and practice review.

-To conclude, we would like to inform that the deliverable D1.1 “European solar power eco-system state-of-the-art report, submitted for journal publication” developed by BUAS can already be found in our website in the deliverables section.
+To conclude, we would like to inform that the deliverable D1.1 “European solar power eco-system state-of-the-art report, submitted for journal publication developed by BUAS will be published to specific bibliographic database.
 This report is focused on the photovoltaic and electric vehicle battery value chains for the development of a circular economy in the PV industry.